Prevent Child Abuse North Dakota Staff

 As Executive Director of Prevent Child Abuse North Dakota, Tim administers statewide community development efforts to increase capacity for the prevention of child abuse.
 Tim began his career in Early Childhood Services over 20 years ago in Minot, ND, working with children and families in a variety of capacities including Child Care Center Director, Head Start Director, Trainer, and Consultant.
 Because of his extensive background working with Head Start programs, Tim joined the federal consulting firm Booz Allen Hamilton to provide executive consultation services to Head Start programs throughout North and South Dakota.
 He joined Prevent Child Abuse in 2010, as the Executive Director and has been instrumental in the formation of the North Dakota Home Visitation Coalition.
 He graduated from Skidmore College with an undergraduate degree in Human Development.
 He is currently an adjunct instructor with Dakota College in Bottineau, teaching a course in Early Childhood Leadership and Administration.

-We are pleased to introduce Allison Carlson.
 After working in the Bismarck Public Schools and the daycare field, Allison joined PCAND during the summer of 2013 as Administrative Assistant.
-With a bachelor's degree from NDSU in Human Development and Family Science, Allison also provides help for the Nurturing Program.
+With a bachelor's degree from NDSU in Human Development and Family Science, Allison moved to the position of Special Projects Coordinator in the summer of 2014 also continues to provide help for the Nurturing Program.
 She enjoys reading, spending time with her family, and helping children reach their goals in school and in everyday activities.
-It's great to have you on the team, Allison!

 Allison Mahoney, Home Visitation Project Manager